Computing secure key rates for quantum key distribution with untrusted devices: Methods

 where {$\beta(t)=({\pi}/{2})(\cosh(\pi t)+1)^{-1}$}.
 Thus, this yields a family of lower bounds on $H\left(T[\rho]\right)-H(\rho)$, characterized by $\lambda_j$ and {$\tilde{L}_k$}.

 Our task is now reduced to finding upper bounds on $\langle K\rangle_\rho$.
 If the explicit matrix representation of $K$ is known, such as in a DD scenario, this is an SDP in a standard form and can be solved directly (see e.g.~\cite{coles16}).
 However, 1sDI and DI scenarios appear much more challenging, because one does not have an explicit form for $K$.
 This reveals the key breakthrough allowed by our approach: a careful choice of $\tilde{L}_{xy}$ lets us bound $\langle K\rangle_\rho$ \emph{without} an explicit matrix representation.
-Specifically, by setting $\tilde{L}_{xy} = \sum_{abj} \lambda_j c^{(j)}_{abxy} \pvm{a}{x} \otimes \pvm{b}{y}$, we obtain (see~\cite{SM}) Theorem~\ref{th_DIbound} as stated above\footnote{For the DI scenario, the channel $T$ is self-adjoint and idempotent, so $T^*T = T$.}.
-With this choice of $\tilde{L}_{xy}$ (which requires using the generalized Golden--Thompson inequality), we achieve the critical step of reducing $\langle K\rangle_\rho$ to a form that can be bounded using the NPA hierarchy.
+Specifically, by setting

+we obtain (see Sec.~III of the Supplement) Theorem~\ref{th_DIbound} as stated above.
+For the DI scenario, the channel $T$ is self-adjoint and idempotent, so $T^*T = T$.
+With this choice of $\tilde{L}_{xy}$, we achieved the critical goal of reducing $\langle K\rangle_\rho$ to a form that can be bounded using the NPA hierarchy.